erni27/mob/README.md

 err := mob.RegisterEventHandler[LogEvent](LogEventHandler{}, mob.WithName("LogEventHandler"));
 ```

 It helps debugging potential issues.
-Exteremely useful when multiple event handlers are registered to the specific subject and there is a need to communicate which handler fails. `mob` prefixes all errors by a handler's name if configured.
+Extremely useful when multiple event handlers are registered to the specific subject and there is a need to communicate which handler fails. `mob` prefixes all errors by a handler's name if configured.

 ## Register ordinary functions as handlers